What if you’re doing all the right things when it comes to weight loss, but you’re still struggling?

-Of course, you have to start with a solid foundation of eating well including lots of veggies, healthy proteins and fats.
+Of course, you have to start with a solid foundation of eating well including lots of ripe fruit, dairy, healthy proteins and the right amount of saturated fats.
 You also need to get in some daily movement.

 However, if you’re doing those things and you’re still struggling with your weight, please know there is still so much more you can do.